+ACADEMIC PATHWAY

+- Students choose this pathway in preparation for university entrance - Students must complete at least 5 General subjects; or 4 General subjects plus one Applied subject or a VET qualification at AQF Certificate III or higher - Students must complete one English subject - Students must complete 3 internal assessments and sit one external assessment for each general subject - Students must meet the QCE requirements: students must achieve the set amount of learning, at the set standard, in a set pattern, while meeting literacy and numeracy requirements

+For students who plan on going to University or an institution for further study after completing Year 12.

+ACADEMIC & ENTERPRISE PATHWAY

+- Students choosing this pathway are preparing for both the workforce and further study.
+They may have an academic career in mind but are unable to meet the requirements for an ATAR - Students must investigate the prerequisites for their career and choose subjects that will lead to their success - Students must meet the QCE requirements: students must achieve the set amount of learning, at the set standard, in a set pattern, while meeting literacy and numeracy requirements - Students must enrol in 6 subjects.
+They may choose any combination of General, Applied or VET courses

+For students who are considering both work and/or further study after successfully completing Year 12.

+ENTERPRISE PATHWAY

-ACADEMIC PATHWAY ACADEMIC & ENTERPRISE PATHWAY ENTERPRISE PATHWAY Students choose this pathway in preparation for university entrance Students must complete at least 5 General subjects; or 4 General subjects plus one Applied subject or a VET qualification at AQF Certificate III or higher Students must complete one English subject Students must complete 3 internal assessments and sit one external assessment for each general subject Students must meet the QCE requirements: students must achieve the set amount of learning, at the set standard, in a set pattern, while meeting literacy and numeracy requirements Students choosing this pathway are preparing for both the workforce and further study.
-They may have an academic career in mind but are unable to meet the requirements for an ATAR Students must investigate the prerequisites for their career and choose subjects that will lead to their success Students must meet the QCE requirements: students must achieve the set amount of learning, at the set standard, in a set pattern, while meeting literacy and numeracy requirements Students must enrol in 6 subjects.
-They may choose any combination of General, Applied or VET courses Students choosing this pathway are more likely to go into the workforce, secure an apprenticeship / traineeship or continue their education at TAFE.
-Students must meet the literacy and numeracy requirements Students must meet the QCE requirements: students must achieve the set amount of learning, at the set standard, in a set pattern, while meeting literacy and numeracy requirements Students must enrol in 6 subjects.
-They may choose any combination of General, Applied or VET courses Students choosing this pathway must still satisfy the prerequisite subject requirements and need to have developed good study For students who plan on going to University or an institution for further study after completing Year 12.
-For students who are considering both work and/or further study after successfully completing Year 12. habits.
+- Students choosing this pathway are more likely to go into the workforce, secure an apprenticeship / traineeship or continue their education at TAFE. - Students must meet the literacy and numeracy requirements - Students must meet the QCE requirements: students must achieve the set amount of learning, at the set standard, in a set pattern, while meeting literacy and numeracy requirements - Students must enrol in 6 subjects.
+They may choose any combination of General, Applied or VET courses - Students choosing this pathway must still satisfy the prerequisite subject requirements and need to have developed good study habits.

 For students who plan to undertake an Apprenticeship or Traineeship while at school.
 They may also consider undertaking a TAFE course or entering the work force after the successful completion of Year 12.